BullGuard – Protecting Your Computers, Home Networks, Smartphones, Tablets, and Most Importantly, You!

 We protect you against identity theft in several ways.
 The most obvious one is by checking with credit rating agencies to assure no unauthorized accounts are opened in your name.
 We also look at outbound connections to ensure that when you are connected to your bank that you are connected to your bank’s legitimate site and not a phishing or malicious site which can steal your credentials and identity.
 To the untrained eye, the facsimile and authentic sites look completely identical, but BullGuard is able to identify and block them.

-Additionally, there are forums on the dark web where cybercriminals trade stolen identities.
-We continually scan these forums for your social security number, credit card numbers, bank account numbers, and other private data to ascertain whether your identity has been compromised.
+Furthermore, there exist forums within the dark web where cybercriminals engage in the illicit trade of stolen identities.
+Our ongoing monitoring involves scanning these forums for the presence of your social security number, credit card numbers, bank account numbers, and other sensitive information.
+This is conducted in order to determine if your identity has been compromised.

 How does Game Booster improve the gaming experience?